bakame-php/aide-error/README.md

 ## Usage

-Traditionally to correctly handle errors with PHP's functions you have two (2) options.
+Traditionally, to correctly handle errors with PHP's functions, you have two (2) options.
 Either you use the `@` to suppress the error which is not recommended; or you need to add some boilerplate code around `set_error_handler` and `restore_error_handler`.